 If you need a little bit of inspiration during your trip to Manhattan, then you should consider making a stop at some of the landmark places of worship in the city.
 Near Central Park, you will find the massive Cathedral of Saint John the Divine, the largest Anglican cathedral in the world and the fourth largest Christian church in the world.

-Another city landmark, The Cathedral of St. Patrick, is a Neo-Gothic designed Catholic church-the largest such church in North America.
+Another city landmark, The Cathedral of St. Patrick, is a Neo-Gothic designed Catholic church and the largest such church in North America.
 Located near Rockefeller Center, this historic landmark has just finished a renovation of the exterior; although, work is still ongoing to complete the $175 million restoration of the 135 year old church.
 Still, you can marvel in the unique architecture and interior altar and art work including stained glass windows.

 Located in the center of Wall Street, the Trinity Church stands 281 feet tall.
 When this third Trinity Church (The first was destroyed by fire, and the second was torn down due to weather damage.) was erected in 1846, the spire and cross were the tallest in New York City.
 Despite being located in close proximity to the World Trade center, the Chapel remained completely intact after the terrorist attacks of September 11th and became a center for aid workers and first responders in the months after the attack.